Regina 7.4 Calculation Engine

 template<int dim>

-using regina::IsoSigEdgeDegrees = typedef IsoSigDegrees<dim, 1>
+using regina::IsoSigEdgeDegrees = IsoSigDegrees<dim, 1>

 Defines an alternate type of isomorphism signature based on edge degree sequences.